yuanbei/Nars-Wiki/Open-Nars-One-Dot-Six.md

 ***
 ### Procedural Inference (NAL-8)
 Beside Non-Axiomatic Logic: A Model of Intelligent Reasoning, procedural reasoning in NARS is also discussed in Solving a Problem With or Without a Program.
 A previous implementation exists as version 1.3.3, with working examples in several files, as well as descriptions in ProceduralLearning.

+####Inference on goals

+In nars.entity.Sentence, a "desire" value is added, which is truth-value interpreted differently.
+The desire-value of statement S is the truth-value of S==>D, where D is a virtual statement representing a desired situation.
+Furthermore, add "Goal" and "Query" as two types of Sentence, and process them like "Judgment" and "Question", but using desire-value, rather than truth-value.

+In all the inference rules, "Query/Goal" and "Judgment/Question" are processed in parallel.
+Most of the code for this already exist in 1.3.3, and only minor revisions are made.

+Given the reversibility of the inference rules of NAL, the derivation of Goals and Quests are basically the existing rules, except that the desire-values are calculated using different functions, according to the above correspondence between truth-value and desire-value.

+Though both Question and Goal are derived by backward inference, there is a major difference between the two: while derived Questions are directly accepted as new tasks, derived Goals do not immediately become tasks. instead, they contribute to the desirability of the corresponding sentences.
+Only when the desirability of a sentence reach a threshold, does a decision-making rule is triggered to decide whether to pursue the sentence as a goal.

+Issue: The inference on Quest, as Question on desire-values, has not been carefully evaluated.
+In particular, the budget-value functions need to be properly selected in each rule, since in the same method, the selection may be different between Quest and Question on truth-value.

+####Inference on operations

+Goals are eventually achieved by the execution of operations.
+An "operation" package is introduced, with each operator defined as a class, with an "execute" method that takes a list of arguments for the operation.
+In Memory, a HashMap<String, Operator> is used to associate the operators with their names.
+When a goal corresponds to an operation, the execute method of its operator is called.

+An operation with acquired operator oper and arguments args is internally represented as an Inheritance statement (*, SELF, args) --> oper, though at the I/O interface it is displayed as (oper, args).
+Here SELF is a special term representing the system itself.

+**Issue:** Technically, (*, SELF, args) --> oper and (*, args, SELF) --> oper both work as the internal representation of an operation.
+The former looks more natural (so is used in the book), while the latter is slightly more efficient (so is used in the code).
+A final decision will need to be made to keep the descriptions consistent.

+The key of procedural learning is the generation of "compound operations".
+The major structures compound operations are sequential, parallel, conditional, and recursive.

+**Issue:** Do all of the four fully covered in the current code?
+Does recursive operations need special treatment, or can be handled as special cases of conditional statements?

+**Issue:** Should "compound operations" be clearly separated from "compound terms", so that they can be directly executed, without going through the intermediate inference steps?

+####Operational interface

+A "universal sensorimotor interface" is provided, where the commands or functions of other systems or decides can be registered in NARS, and called by it.
+With each operator, some initial knowledge about its preconditions and consequences should be provided to the system, so inference can be carried out on it.

+As an example, a nars.operator.math package is defined to contain some simple math operators.
+Currently there are two operators, which can be called as "(^count, {a, b, c}, #x)!" and "(^add, 2, 3, #x)!", where #x will be replaced by the result after the execution, as "(^count, {a, b, c}, 3)." and "(^add, 2, 3, 5)."
+To embed them into knowledge, the input arguments should be independent variables, such as "... (^count, $y, #x) ..." and "... (^add, $y, $z, #x) ...".
+In the future, each group of optional operators should be kept in a sub-package of nars.operator, and each class should extend Operator.java, as well as to add a line to call registerOperator in its super class.

+In summary, there will be three types of operators in NARS that share the format (oper, args):

+* Native operators, the connectors of CompoundTerms that are directly recognized and processed by the grammar rules and inference rules
+* Standard operators, the operators to be introduced in NAL-9, and equipped in every normal NARS implementation
+* Optional operators, the specific operators that turn a standard NARS into a customized NARS+ described in the book

+The first two types will be fixed, while the last is extendable.
+For more details, see Plugins.